 - passed the Social studies test.

-Please note: here we only write about requirements for Norwegian and Social studies - there are many other requirements as well.
+Please note: here we only write about requirements for Norwegian and Social studies - there are many other requirements as well to obtain a permanent residence permit.

 To be eligible for Norwegian citizenship, applicants must meet certain criteria.